Ahmad Shakir Mohd Ali: Kelantan FA

 After his contract with Negeri Sembilan ended, he decided to join Kelantan FA and signed two years contract.
 On 4 February 2014, Shakir scored his first ever goal with Kelantan in first round FA Cup match 2–1 win against Sabah FA.
 On 18 March 2014, Shakir was sent off in 34th minute after kicked Vissai Ninh Binh player, Le Van Thang.

 International career

 He is a member of the Malaysia national team and in summer 2009 he played twice against Manchester United in their pre season tour of the Far East.

 Later in August the same year, he has been called up by K. Rajagobal again to play against Kenya, China and Saudi Arabia.
 He scored his first goal for Malaysia against Saudi Arabia, which Malaysia lost 2–1.

-After more than 2 years, Shakir was recalled to the national team, due to his impressive performance in the league for Negeri Sembilan.
+After more than 2 years, Shakir was recalled to the national team, following his performance in the league for Negeri Sembilan.
 He scored his second senior goal, when his equalising goal gave Malaysia a 1–1 draw against Philippines in a friendly match on 29 February 2012.
 Shakir scored his fourth senior goal against Singapore which Malaysia won by 2–0.

 Shakir have also played for the Malaysia U-23 for the 2012 Olympic qualifiers.